cadop/dhart/src/Csharp/docs/markdown/1_unity_project_setup.md

 - Importing DHARTAPI to a Unity project.
 - Verifying that a Unity project code can reference DHARTAPI.

+**IMPORTANT**: The current version of the project does not automatically link the C DLL within Unity.
+The following tutorials and steps will work.
+However, you must build and run the unity project for the DLL to link correctly, otherwise you will recieve a `DLLNotFoundError`.

 ### Prerequisites

 - An installation of [Unity](https://unity3d.com/get-unity/download).
 This tutorial has been tested with Unity 2019.3f, but should work from 2018.3 on.